 Rather than weakening your experienced driver pool, you could look more at the flip side.
 Instead of decreasing costs through cutting payroll, you could increase revenue.

 You could increase your rates.

 So as to compensate for the lack of business, reasoning that your continued availability demands it, you could increase rates across the board.
 Although increasing rates is an option to consider, be careful.
 Before you do, you need to answer a few questions.
-First; Are you slow because your rates are already too high or is it just a normal seasonal lull?
-Second; If it’s not a factor of your rates being too high, you need to ask yourself; “Is this truly a seasonal lull or are am I in the midst of an economic downturn?”
-And third; are you experiencing a lag in sales due to other factors, like increased competition or because a toxic employee has poisoned the well, so to speak?
-If your sales are lagging due to competition or a bad apple you need to deal with that first.
-Afterwards you may still need to adjust your rates, check out this article on how to determine rates for your towing business.
+First, Are you slow because your rates are already too high, or is it just a normal seasonal lull?
+Second; If it’s not a factor of your rates being too high, you need to ask yourself; “Is this truly a seasonal lull, or am I in the midst of an economic downturn?”
+And third, are you experiencing a lag in sales due to other factors, like increased competition or because a toxic employee has poisoned the well, so to speak?
+If your sales are lagging due to competition or a bad apple, you need to deal with that first.
+Afterward, you may still need to adjust your rates.
+Check out this article on how to determine rates for your towing business.

-The worst part about slow times is the not knowing.
-Whether it’s the January affect or increased competition, when you don’t know why sales are down you’re hurting.
+The worst part about slow times is not knowing.
+Whether it’s the January effect or increased competition, when you don’t know why sales are down, you’re hurting.
 Don’t just sit and stew, the best way to get busy is to get busy.
 Use these lull times to work on trucks, clean the shop, develop an employee handbook, meet with repair shop customers, and develop a game plan to get your sales up.